UNIVERSITY of WISCONSIN-MADISON

 How to register

-- Submit the registration, along with the registration fee and deposit.
+• Submit the registration and pay the registration fee.
 You will receive an email confirming your submission immediately and be notified of next steps via email.

 Summer Arts Clinic Course Offerings